UKForeignOffice/notarial-api/TROUBLESHOOTING.md

 - Fix the code, redeploy, and let the job be retried.
 You may need to reset the retry limits via the database

 #### SUBMIT_FORM_ERROR
 This is a logged error only, but is not thrown or cause an HTTP error.
+This error should be rare, and likely down to a database issue.

 The error will appear like so